 Strate egic Priority Responsibility Status Comments/ Highlights 2.4.
-Recognition of our indoor and outdoor sporting assets and our adventurous opportunities We will work on capitalising on the delivery of the Community and Recreation Hub to highlight the opportunities for sporting and other community events in Mount Gambier and we will seek to leverage the adventure sports market through support to potential providers to develop activities, effective marketing and working with our partners to raise the profile of our City and region.
-2.4.1.
+Recognition of our indoor and outdoor sporting We will work on capitalising on the delivery of the and other community events in Mount Gambier and potential providers to develop activities, effective region.
+Community and Re creation verage ti Hub to highlight the opportunities for sporting ne adventure sports market through support to 2.4.1.
 Seeking to hold at least six regional standard community or sporting events in the new Community and Recreation Hub annually City & Community Growth In partnership with Belgravia Leisure, Adelaide 36ers, Rotary Seminar , Limestone Coast Jobs & Skills Expo, Mount Gambier Junior Basketball Tournament, ROAR.
 2.4.2.
 Continuing to hold six regional standard sporting events (or higher) at our outdoor facilities City & Community Growth Highlights include but not limited to: Gravity Mountain Bikes, 100 Mile Classic, Inside Line Mountain Bikes, Blue Lake Fun Run, Legends of the Lake and Eruption/ Disc Golf.
 2.4.3.
 Seeking to market our region even better for year round adventurous activities City & Community Growth Progressed the development of 2 new digital platforms and associated assets.
 2.4.4.
 Work in partnership with our sporting clubs to improve their sporting and clubhouse facilities and to help them take advantage of accommodation opportunities for groups City & Community Growth • Sport, Recreation and Open Space Strategy has been completed and endorsed with a crossfunctional project team to support delivery.
 Strategic Development & Recreation Coordinator working with many sporting clubs, keeping them abreast of opportunities through a monthly enewsletter.
 Sport & Recreation Capital Works Fund continues.
 2.4.5.
 Understand what a hero attraction in Mount Gambier would look like and how to create the opportunity to attract external investment and to value add existing attractions City & Community Growth Investment digital platform is progressing to house opportunities as they rise.

 Strate gic Priority Responsibility Status Comments/ Highlights 2.5.
 Focusing on activation, revitalisation and placemaking in our CBD We will look to create opportunity in our CBD for all year-round activation through effective placemaking and place shaping, making it a vibrant, cohesive and safe place.
 2.5.1.
 Working with business owners and property owners to understand what mechanisms would assist them in raising the quality of buildings in the CBD City & Community Growth CBD Guiding Principles 2022 in place.
 Engagement during the development of Mount Gambier 2035 strengthened understanding of opportunities.
 2.5.2.
 Understanding the traffic impacts and the management of delivery needs within a more pedestrian friendly environment City Infrastructure Shared Path Masterplan has been completed with priorities identified and endorsed by Council in April 2024.
 Implementation will occur as funding is identified.
 2.5.3.
 Working with the community and developers to capitalise on opportunities as the CBD evolves City & Community Growth Through the Mount Gambier Housing Alliance to improve communication and capture opportunities.
 Affordable Housing Plan for Mount Gambier has been drafted and distributed for public consultation in June 2024 (and has since been adopted).
 2.5.4.
-Establish a collaborative activation strategy with CBD traders that delivers a mix of hospitality, cultural and boutique offerings City & Community Growth CBD Guiding Principles 2022 in place.
+Establish a collaborative activation strategy with CBD traders that delivers a mix of hospitality, cultural and boutique offerings City & Community Growth • CBD Guiding Principles 2022 in place.
 Engagement during the development of Mount Gambier 2035 strengthened understanding of opportunities.
 Regular meetings with Mount Gambier Chamber of Commerce.